Privacy, cookies, and third party services

 Your personal information

 As well as your report or update appearing on the Sort My Sign website, your details, including name and email address, are stored in our administration system.

-If you submit a report but do not click on the confirmation email, your report will not be sent to Highways England; however, the report and your details remain in our system and are accessible to site administrators.
+If you submit a report but do not click on the confirmation email, your report will not be sent to National Highways; however, the report and your details remain in our system and are accessible to site administrators.

 Please contact us if you would like your details to be removed from our admin database.

 If you contact Transport Focus via our support email address we keep your message for up to three years before deleting it.
 This is to aid continuity and so that we can view any historic context which may have bearing on subsequent support mail, even if members of the support staff change.
 Support staff adhere to internal privacy policies which may be viewed on request.

 The General Data Protection Regulation gives you the right to object to our processing of your personal information and to ask us to stop processing it.
 Contact us to exercise your right to object.

 You may contact us at any time to ask to see what personal data we hold about you.

 If you believe that we have mishandled your data, you have the right to lodge a complaint with the Information Commissioner’s Office.
 You can report a concern here (but do contact us first, so that we can try and help).